 At first glance, you'll look to the other driver(s) who caused the accident.
 However, if your injuries were related to the airbags in your car, you may also have a product liability claim against the airbag or vehicle manufacturer, among others.
 The airbag death discussed above, for example, involved an airbag under recall and ultimately led to a wrongful death suit against the airbag manufacturer, the car manufacturer and the rental car company.

 With a product liability claim you can seek recovery under a traditional negligence theory or under strict liability which is much easier to establish.
 For example, while a negligence claim requires a showing of carelessness on the part of a manufacturer or seller, strict liability only requires proving that:

 Each of these elements can be relatively easy to prove especially in car accident airbag injury cases where the airbag itself has been subject to a recall.

-Free Initial Review of Your Car Accident Airbag Injury Case
+Discuss Your Car Accident Airbag Injury Case with an Attorney

 Car accidents can happen at any time and to anyone.
 Although airbags, can prevent serious injuries in many cases, there are unfortunately times where the airbag itself causes your injuries.
 If so, an experienced attorney specializing in motor vehicle accidents can help you recover for your losses.
-Reach out to one near you today for a preliminary review of the facts of your case at absolutely no charge.
+Reach out to an attorney near you today to discuss your case.